johnhoman/kfp-releaser/README.md

 The release workflow needs a few components to effectively manage pipeline deployments from git.

-Since every in a deployment should be tracked, trigger and provisioned from version control (not necessary required but a very strong opinion in have) we'll use gitops to do the deployments.
+Since every deployment should be tracked, trigger and provisioned from version control the controller was designed with GitOps in mind so a typical workflow would use the kfp [compiler] to create the workflow (pipeline spec), [ytt](https://carvel.dev/ytt/) to render the `pipelineversions.kfp.jackhoman.com` manifest, git to store the manifest and argo to release the manifest.
+Once the manifest reaches the cluster the controller will handle syncing the pipelines with [Kubeflow].

 ## Setup
 ### Install Argo